slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

-- My life has been a series of questions and odd experiments.
-- I’m not choosing ignorance.
-I’m choosing to not watch wrestling.
-- The opposite of play isn’t work, it’s depression.
-- Remove unnecessary distractions and obligations that aren’t truly serving your end goals. technology is my slave, not my master.
-- Simplicity is the ultimate sophistication.
-- Use it or loose it.
-A tool is useful when passes human level.
-Start by buying the absolute cheapest tools you can find.
-Upgrade the ones you use a lot.
-If you wind up using some tool for a job, buy the very best you can afford.
+- Build a business with the heuristic of «maximize my vacation time».
+You will often be presented with two options: the lucrative option and the lifestyle option.
+Don’t play the government’s game.
 - Aspire to work 3 days a week; 3 weeks a month; 3 months free a year.
 - Aspire to move past room-mates, commutes, alarm clocks and calendars.
 (Naval Ravikant)
 - Own my house on a few acres with clean water river frontage, and assets I can enjoy & be creative with (car, bike, music equipment, tools, etc)
-- House + work + third place.
-- Build a business with the heuristic of «maximize my vacation time».
-You will often be presented with two options: the lucrative option and the lifestyle option.
-Don’t play the government’s game.
-- I have no plans to retire.
-It’s the perfect combination of work and play that keep you young.
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
+Income doesn’t make you rich. spending habits do.
+- The opposite of play isn’t work, it’s depression.
 - 3 hobbies: one creative, one to keep in shape and one to make money.
-- We drink to loosen our tongues.
+- House + work + third place.
+We drink to loosen our tongues.
+Feel like a local celebrity: everybody knows who you are.
+- I have no plans to retire.
+It’s the perfect combination of work and play that keep you young.
+- Simplicity is the ultimate sophistication.
+- Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
+Technology is my slave, not my master.
+I’m not choosing ignorance.
+I’m choosing to not watch wrestling.
-- Actively declutter makes room for your true treasures and clarify your values.
-Do not hold on to possessions you no longer need. if you don’t love it or use it is clutter. decluttering is self-care. clutter is not just physical stuff. it’s old ideas, toxic relationships and bad habits. clutter is everything that doesn’t support the better self. storage is a way of warehousing the past.
+- Minimalism doesn’t avoid possession.
+Only excess.
+The less you own, the less owns you.
+Owning less is better than organizing more.
+Eliminate instead of organizing.
+All that clutter used to be money.
+Organizing your email is like alphabetizing your recycling.
+Actively declutter makes room for your true treasures and clarify your values.
+Do not hold on to possessions you no longer need. if you don’t love it or use it is clutter.
+Decluttering is self-care.
+Clutter is not just physical stuff.
+It’s old ideas, toxic relationships and bad habits.
+Clutter is everything that doesn’t support the better self.
+Storage is a way of warehousing the past.
-- Minimalism doesn’t avoid possession. only excess. the less you own, the less owns you. owning less is better than organizing more. eliminate instead of organizing. all that clutter used to be money. organizing your email is like alphabetizing your recycling.
-- Income doesn’t make you rich. spending habits do.
+- Use it or loose it.
+A tool is useful when passes human level.
+Start by buying the absolute cheapest tools you can find.
+Upgrade the ones you use a lot.
+If you wind up using some tool for a job, buy the very best you can afford.
-- buy supplies before you need them. gadgets after you need them. three is two. two is one.
+- Buy supplies before you need them.
+Gadgets after you need them.
+Three is two.
+Two is one.
 One is none.
-- Avoid clothing that’s more interesting than you are.
-- If you’re not trying to make money, what are you even doing?
-- You can never be over dressed or over educated.
+- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
-- Feel like a local celebrity: everybody knows who you are.

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
 It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3." (...)
 "For a great payoff, be especially curious about the things you are not interested in."